optimagic-dev/optimagic/docs/source/development/eep-00-governance-model.md

 3. If there are no unresolved objections after seven days, the EEP will automatically be accepted and can be merged.

-Note that the Pull Requests that actually implement the proposed enhancements still require a standard review cycle.
+Note that the pull requests that actually implement the proposed enhancements still require a standard review cycle.

 ### Steering Council